 Influential or fiduciary enterprises such as governments, large corporations, or NGOs (Non-Governmental Organizations) take on an added measure of accountability.
 Whether we accept it or not, responsibility comes with power.
 One of the moral burdens of leadership is to influence society and the state of the world in a positive way.
 Global Ethics can inspire us to accept shared responsibility.

-How to Apply the Ethics Guide Framework
+How to Use the Universal Ethics Framework as a Guide

 Co-existence of Ethics Principles